yearn/yearn-vaults-v3/TECH_SPEC.md

 # VaultV3 Specification
 The Vault code has been designed as an unopinionated system to distribute funds of depositors into different opportunities (aka Strategies) and manage accounting in a robust way.
 That's all.

-The depositors receive shares of the different investments that can then be redeemed or used as yield-bearing tokens.
+The depositors receive shares of the the vaults token repersentative to their deposit that can then be redeemed or used as yield-bearing tokens.

 The Vault does not have a preference on any of the dimensions that should be considered when operating a vault:
 - *Decentralization*: roles can be filled by EOA, smart contract like multisig or governance module